 According to our friend Google, a tour is, among other things, “a journey for pleasure in which several different places are visited,” and a tourist is “a person who is traveling or visiting a place for pleasure.”

-Pleasure being the common word, if yours is exploring, we’ve got you!
+Pleasure being the common word, if yours is exploring, you've come to the right place!

 Trail Mix: Bicycle, Walking, Equine, Birding, and Blueway

 Punta Gorda/Englewood Beach boasts a custom trail mix of a different variety.
-Instead of nuts and chocolate and seeds, etc., you’ll be nourished by nature and wildlife, peace and quiet, and fresh air and sunshine.
-(You can still totally bring your chocolate, etc., just please leave nothing but foot-, bike tire-, or hoof-prints, and take nothing but pictures.)
+Instead of nuts and chocolate and seeds, you’ll be nourished by nature and wildlife, peace and quiet, and fresh air and sunshine.
+You can still totally bring your chocolate, etc., just please leave nothing but foot-, bike tire-, or hoof-prints, and take nothing but pictures.

-There are also seven sections of the Great Florida Birding Trail—a network of more than 500 premier wildlife viewing sites throughout the State of Florida—in our area.
-You may see bald eagles and migrating waterfowl at The Cedar Point Environmental Park during the winter months, and at the Tippecanoe Environmental Park in Port Charlotte, you'll see a vast array of native wildlife.
-If you're lucky, you may catch a glimpse of the Florida Scrub-Jay, an endangered species that is the only bird unique to Florida.
-Check out our Where to Go Birding page for an overview of all the recommended birding locations in our area.
+If birding is your thing, you'll find seven sections of the Great Florida Birding Trail—a network of more than 500 premier wildlife viewing sites throughout the State of Florida—in our area.
+Find bald eagles and migrating waterfowl at Cedar Point Environmental Park during the winter months, and at the Tippecanoe Environmental Park in Port Charlotte, you'll see a vast array of native wildlife.
+You may even catch a glimpse of the Florida Scrub-Jay, an endangered species that is the only bird unique to Florida.

 We love our trails, and especially the fact that they’re not limited to land!
 Our waterways are also considered trails, of the Blueway persuasion.
-Visit our Paddling page to find a guided water experience and view and download the Blueway Trails Guide (PDF) to get started experiencing this beautiful area by watercraft.
+Visit our Kayaking, Canoeing & SUP page to find all kinds of water experiences and view and download the Blueway Trails Guide (PDF) to get started experiencing this beautiful area by watercraft.

 If you’re the blaze-your-own type when it comes to trails, you’ll also find plenty to explore.

 It’s easy to enjoy our gorgeous land and sea, but if you’re looking for even more adventure, look up…then take off!
-Yes, we mean skydiving: SW Florida Skydive Club in Punta Gorda offers one of the most scenic drop zones in southwest Florida.
-Or, combine water and air vibes at Englewood Parasailing.
+Yes, we mean skydiving: Skydive Southwest Florida offers one of the most scenic drop zones in southwest Florida.

 Self-Care and Spas

 All that touring and tourist-ing leads perfectly into some self-care and pampering.
-We highly recommend yoga on the beach (Englewood Beach, daily at 8:30 am) and in any of our wonderful studios.
-Once you’re centered and good and truly relaxed, let the experts take care of you: find your next refreshing and luxurious experience on our Spas page.
+Find your next refreshing and luxurious experience on our Spas & Wellness page.

 The Charlotte Harbor Gulf Island coast is comprised of many different communities, all offering their own unique flavors and experiences, from the nation’s first solar-powered town, Babcock Ranch, to the pristine beaches of Manasota Key, and everything in between.
 Visit our Communities page to explore more.